sl-sh-dev/sl-sh/README.md

 	(defq tok-slsh-fcn-color shell::*fg-cyan*)
 	(defq tok-default-color shell::*fg-default*)
 	(defq tok-sys-command-color shell::*fg-white*)
+	(defq tok-string-color shell::*fg-magenta*)
 	(defq tok-invalid-color shell::*fg-red*)
 ```

 The function `set-tok-colors` can be used to modify these, the function takes
-five arguments defined in the order the defaults are listed above.
+six arguments defined in the order the defaults are listed above.

 #### Color